tegonal/Lasius/README.md

 - Start-Stop tracking: Record time spent on a task in real-time
 - Labels & Tags: Assign labels to each booking and edit labels on project level
 - Favorites: Save your most used bookings as favorites and start booking with one click
+- Booking Templates: Create bookings from existing entries or team member bookings
+- Flexible Time Adjustments: Adjust start/end times between adjacent bookings
 - Progressive Web App: Use Lasius on your mobile device as a PWA and add it to your homescreen
-- Dark-mode: Switch between light and dark mode
+- Dark-mode: Switch between light, dark or the system default
 - Statistics & Reports: See your organisation, project or personal statistics for a given time period
-- Export: Export organisation, project or personal bookings using various filters as CSV for a given time period
+- Export: Export organisation, project or personal bookings and statistics in multiple formats (CSV, ODS, XLSX)
 - ACL: Assign roles to users in a project or organisation to allow or restrict access to certain features

 ## Team Features